-In general, streamflow for the Delaware River was normal for the 2000 water year.
-In part, as a result of runoff from Hurricane Floyd, streamflow was above normal going into the fall season, slightly below normal during late fall and early winter and near normal for the remainder of the year.
-The highest sustained streamflows occurred in March through June 2000 and the highest momentary streamflows (peaks) occurred late February to early March (for streamflow information refer to the station on the Delaware River at Trenton, NJ, number 01463500, pages 173-189).
-As a result of these streamflows, the specific conductance at the U.S. Geological Survey water-quality monitoring station on the Delaware River at Reedy Island Jetty, Delaware, was highest in late fall to early winter and lowest in early spring.
+In general, streamflow for the Delaware River was below normal for the 2001 water year.
+The highest sustained streamflows occurred in mid to late December and late March and early April.
+The highest momentary streamflows (peaks) occurred on December 19 and April 11.
+For streamflow information refer to Delaware River at Trenton, NJ, station 01463500, pages 160-180).
+November had the lowest sustained flows during the year--about 42 percent of the long term average flows.
+As a result of these streamflows, the monthly mean specific conductance at the U.S. Geological Survey water-quality monitoring station on the Delaware River at Reedy Island Jetty, Delaware, was highest in November and lowest in early spring.

-Figure 3 compares the 2000 water year monthly mean specific conductance with the mean monthly values for the period 1965 through 1999.
-Except for the months of December, January, and February, the mean monthly values of specific conductance were lower than the mean for the period of record.
-No new mean monthly extremes were recorded this year.
-In late November and early December 1999, the migration of saline water (commonly known as "The Salt Line" reached River Mile 73, which is located about 5 miles upstream of the Delaware Memorial Bridge.
-For perspective, the most upstream point of the Salt Line ever recorded (River Mile 102) occurred during the drought of the mid 1960's (Delaware River Basin Commission, 2000).
-Specific conductance data, along with other water-quality data from the Delaware River at Reedy Island Jetty, Delaware, can be found on pages 399-407.
+Figure 3 compares the 2001 water year monthly mean specific conductance with the mean monthly values for the period 1965 through 2000.
+The mean monthly values of specific conductance were higher than the mean for the period of record in November, December, January, March, May July and September.
+Lower streamflows in October and November allowed the migration of saline water, by mid-December (commonly known as "The Salt Line") to advance to River Mile 78--a location about 10 miles upstream of the Delaware Memorial Bridge.
+This is the furthermost upstream location for the 2000 calendar year.
+For perspective, the most upstream point of the Salt Line ever recorded (River Mile 102) occurred during the drought of the mid 1960's (Delaware River Basin Commission, 2001).
+Specific conductance data, along with other water-quality data from the Delaware River at Reedy Island Jetty, Delaware, can be found on pages (352-358).

-Figure 3.--Monthly mean specific conductance measured in the Delaware River at Reedy Island Jetty, De. for the 2000 water year and the mean monthly specific conductance for the period 1965 through 1999.
+Figure 3.--Monthly mean specific conductance measured in the Delaware River at Reedy Island Jetty, Delaware for the 2001 water year and the mean monthly specific conductance for the period 1965 through 2000.